-- loans and receivables which are measured at amortised cost using the effective interest method, correspondent account balances, interbank loans and deposits, and cash and cash equivalents; - investments within a business model "Held for collecting contractual cash flows", which are measured at amortised cost using effective interest method.
+- loans and receivables which are measured at amortised cost using the effective interest method; correspondent balances, interbank credits and deposits and cash and cash equivalents. - investments within a business model 'Held for collecting contractual cash flows', which are measured at amortised cost using effective interest method.